 MINNEWASKA CARRIAGE ROAD RESTORATION PROJECT

-Visitors, please note: Castle Point Carriage Road will be restored during the 2015 season.
-The project is scheduled to start in May, and the project is estimated to take 200 days to complete.
+Visitors, please note: Castle Point Carriage Road will continue to be restored throughout the 2015 fall season.
+The project is anticipated to be completed before December 31st.
 The completion date will be largely dependent on weather conditions.
-The following trails will be CLOSED seven days a week to hikers, bikers and equestrians for the duration of this project:

 Minnewaska Carriage Road will have numerous pieces of heavy equipment transporting materials to Castle Point Carriage Road.
 Please be alert for construction vehicles on Lake Minnewaska Carriage Road and yield to the construction vehicles during this project.
 A map of closures can be found here.

-Thank you for your cooperation as work continues to improve Minnewaska's historic carriage road conditions. ~Park Management
+Thank you for your cooperation as work continues to improve Minnewaska's historic carriage road conditions.
+Should you have any questions or need additional information, please contact the park office at 845-255-0752. ~Park Management

 Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
-The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, world-class rock climbing and 35 miles of carriage roads and 35 miles of footpaths on which to bike, walk, hike and simply enjoy.
+The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, 35 miles of carriage roads and 50 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.

 Visitors can also enjoy hiking, biking, swimming, picnicking, scuba-diving, rock-climbing, bouldering, boating and marveling at the scenery.
 Horseback riding and cross-country ski trails are available as well.
 Technical Rock Climbing permitted.